Skip to navigation Skip to main content

 Express Plus Therapy Team

-Sojourner joined the Queen’s Park team as a Qualifying Therapist.
-She is currently studying Integrative psychotherapy for children, adolescents and families at Roehampton.
-Once qualified she hopes to work as a school based family therapist – with a focus on younger children and their parents.
+Sojourner originally joined DreamArts as part of the Queen’s Park team as a Qualifying Therapist.
+She studied Integrative psychotherapy for children, adolescents and families at Roehampton, and now as a qualified therapist Sojourner provides 1:1 support for young carers.

-Our active Board regularly meet, visit projects, and develop DreamArts using their impressive range of skills which include; therapeutic practice, the creative industries, law, finance, governance, teaching, fundraising, and PR and marketing.
+Our active Board regularly meet, visit projects, and develop DreamArts using their impressive range of skills which include; therapeutic practice, the creative industries, law, finance, governance, teaching and fundraising.

 Asif Raniwala